Here's The 6 Photos Klay Thompson Posted To Instagram

 The game was Thompson's first in over two seasons, and he posted six photos to Instagram from his first game back, and the post can be seen embedded below from his account.

-The Warriors are 30-9 on the season in 39 games, which is tied with the Phoenix Suns for the best record in the NBA and the top spot in the Western Conference.
+The Warriors are 31-9 on the season in 40 games (they lost to the Memphis Grizzlies on Tuesday night), which is the second seed in the Western Conference.

 In the two seasons that Thompson missed due to injuries, the Warriors missed the playoffs in both of those seasons.